Lorenzo Albaladejo: Personal

 Albaladejo was born 4 May 1990 in Murcia, Spain.
 He has cerebral palsy, a condition he has had since birth.
 In 2012, he resided in San Javier.
 In 2012, he was one of several athletes honored at the Murcia Sports Merit Awards organized by the Spanish Sports Press Association in Murcia.
 In December 2013, he attended an event marking Spanish insurance company Santa Lucía Seguros becoming a sponsor of the Spanish Paralympic Committee, and consequently Plan ADOP which funds high performance Spanish disability sport competitors.
 He chose to attend the event because he wanted to show support for this type of sponsorship.
-In December 2013, he participated in an event related to Spain's constitution day at the Municipal Sports Centre Moratalaz in Madrid.
+In December 2013, he participated in an event related to Spain's constitution day at the Centro Deportivo Municipal Moratalaz in Madrid.

 Athletics

 Albaladejo is a Paralympic athlete from Spain competing mainly in category T38 in sprint events.